96ready/ready96/README.md

 ## Add-ons

-The following free add-ons are automatically installed as part of set-up.
+The following free add-ons are automatically installed as part of the set-up process.
 Even though the add-ons are free, you have to verify your account by adding a credit card.

 * **PostgreSQL** is the database for your application.
 * **SendGrid** sends emails from your application (e.g. the forgot password email).